 Trains are generally perceived to be more accessible so the numbers may be higher for train boardings.
 However, none of the trips in our study were solely train trips.

-We can't be certain if the bus boardings represent fewer frequent public transport users, or more infrequent public transport users.
-Either way, the proportional ballpark should be over 20,000.
+We can't be certain if the bus boardings represent fewer frequent public transport users, more more infrequent users.
+Either way, the proportional ballpark should be over 20,000 people.